 Description: The original userinit.exe from Microsoft is an important part of Windows, but often causes problems.
 The file userinit.exe is located in the C:\Windows\System32 folder.

 The program has no visible window.
 Userinit.exe is a trustworthy file from Microsoft.
-Therefore the technical security rating is 23% dangerous; however you should also read the user reviews.
+Userinit.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 26% dangerous; however you should also read the user reviews.

 Recommended: Identify userinit.exe related errors